RobertTalbert/discretecs/activities/module7/bc-video-5-script.md

 First, the exponents on the individual terms add up to the power we're raising this to.
 For example in the last line the exponents always add up to 3.
 Second, each term has a number multiplied to it that we call the "coefficient".
 For example the coefficient on the x^2y term in the last line is 3.
 The coefficient o the x^3 term is 1 although we don't write it explicitly.

 Watch what happens as we take the powers higher.
 Let's look at (x+y)^5. when fully expanded it looks like this.
 Now, check out the coefficients on the terms.
-The coefficient on the x^5 and y^5 terms are 1.
+The coefficient on the x^5 and y^5 terms are 1 and although we don't usually write these, I've added them so you can see them.
 The coefficients on the x^4y and xy^4 terms are 5 and the coefficients on the x^2y^3 and 2^3y^2 terms are 10.

 Do you notice anything familiar?
 You should!
 These coefficients are exactly the number B50, B51, B52, and so on through B55 that we used to count k-element subsets and bit strings of weight k!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5NDA0MjA1NSwtNzEyNDE0NjA4LC04Mz
+eyJoaXN0b3J5IjpbLTI1ODY1MjI1NiwtNzEyNDE0NjA4LC04Mz
 UzNTM5OTBdfQ==
 -->